Mage Knight Board Game - Board Game Box Shot

 You therefore have to plan not only your current, but also your next few moves to maximize the gain you’ll get before the time runs out.
 Most scenarios are played through 3 days and 3 night, so you have to play wisely to get the most out of every turn.

-The rulebook the comes with the game describes everything in a good way but its a lot of reading because every think you interact with, through interaction actions or attack actions, are slightly different from each other.
+The rulebook the comes with the game describes everything in a good way but its a lot of reading because every thing you interact with, through interaction actions or attack actions, are slightly different from each other.
 I found some good videos on the Internet after my first play through to see if I had gotten thing the right way.
 This was really helping me understanding the many options you have.

 The quality of the game content are quite good, maybe not the best I’ve seen, but good enough to not over shadow the mechanics of this great game.